 To me, Newport, Rhode Island has always conjured images of seaside wealth.
 Its opulent mansions and its reputation for glamorous parties were what I always associated with the “City By the Sea.”

 Visiting Newport this past weekend, those images came to life as we walked among the historic streets and toured the famous mansions.
 Newport, RI is certainly filled with the romantic luxury of the past, but it may surprise you to know there’s just as much romance (and adventure) here in the present.

 Nathan and I found Newport to be an incredibly romantic US destination.
+And really, there’s plenty of romance throughout the state of Rhode Island.
 If you visit in the winter months, like we did, you can enjoy the city without crowds—and with off-season prices.
 Want to have a mansion all to yourself?
 In February, this is quite possible!
 Newport in February makes for an excellent Valentine’s Day getaway.

 If you’re considering visiting Rhode Island, we highly recommend spending some time in Newport.
 We’ve compiled this list of the most romantic things to do in Newport, RI, so that couples can enjoy the best of the region.
 And of course, travelers of all kinds can enjoy these Newport activities; they are not limited to couples!

 Romantic Things to Do in Newport, Rhode Island